tmtsoftware/csw/docs/src/main/services/alarm.md

 ## reset

-Resets the status of the given alarm by updating the latched severity same as current severity and acknowledgement status to acknowledged without changing any other properties of the alarm.
+Resets the status of the given latched alarm by updating the latched severity same as current severity and acknowledgement status to acknowledged without changing any other properties of the alarm.

 Scala
 :   @@snip [AlarmClientExampleTest.scala](../../../../examples/src/main/scala/csw/alarm/AlarmServiceClientExampleApp.scala) { #reset}